Alumni Request for Career Services Assistance

 Whether you are a recent graduate or a professional with years of experience, we have resources to meet your career needs.
 We offer online career resources, career events, networking opportunities, and appointments for our alumni.

 Schedule appointments (phone, Skype, or in-person) with a career counselor from Career Services.
-Select an appointment time through Eagle Connect powered by Handshake or call us at (585) 395-2159.
+Select an appointment time through Eagle Connect powered by Handshake or fill out an Alumni Request for Career Services Assistance.

 Online Career Resources